Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 The espresso beans are Arabica beans (known for their high quality, smooth and sweet taste), while the dark chocolate is gourmet and won't taste grainy or sour.

-Like most dark chocolate, this chocolate has bitter notes that most people can eat only in moderation.
-The slight bitterness may help you moderate your consumption as this snack is otherwise incredibly delicious.
+Like most dark chocolates, this chocolate has bitter notes that most people can eat only in moderation.
+The slight bitterness may help you moderate your consumption, as this snack is otherwise incredibly delicious.

 Trader Joe's Dark Chocolate Covered Espresso Beans come in a 1.4oz (397g) resealable, transparent container, and there are approximately ten servings per container.